 For the old-school dad with a sweet tooth

 Junior’s cheesecakes are a New York original, and doesn’t your old man deserve the best?
-Shipping is free and if you order now, it will get there well before Father’s Day.
+Shipping is free and if you order now, it will get there before Father’s Day.

 For the trendier dad with a sweet tooth